 That was Senator Grassley of Iowa and the Attorney General Bill Barr.

-We continue with Greg Jarrett and David Schoen, uh adding to the mix our friend John Solomon, uh investigative reporter, executive director of the Hill, uh and just literally breaking seconds ago, an investigative piece, uh Nelly Orr's I mean, this is this sounds pretty blockbuster.
+We continue with Greg Jarrett and David Schoen adding to the mix our friend John Solomon, investigative reporter, executive director of The Hill.

-Nellie Orr's Hi Honey emails to DOJ about Russia collusion.
+Nellie Orr's hi-honey emails to DOJ about Russia collusion.

-Uh and I'm reading it, you know, literally fresh off the presses now.
+And I'm reading it, you know, literally fresh off the presses now.

 John, welcome back to the program.